 It’s been almost 40 years since I gave my life to Christ.
 I am a spiritual director, blogger and author about living the life in Christ.
 Come along with me and we’ll walk this riveting path together.

-I’ve been reading with fascination a book called, Braiding Sweetgrass, by Robin Wall Kimmerer who is a botanist and a native American woman of the Potawatomi Nation.
-And then I came across these words which stopped me In my tracks: ”For me writing is an act of reciprocity with the world.
-It is what […]
+8.29.22 Reciprocity with God I’ve been reading with fascination a book called, Braiding Sweetgrass, by Robin Wall Kimmerer who is a botanist and a native American woman of the Potawatomi Nation.
+And then I came across these words which stopped me In my tracks: ”For me writing is an act of reciprocity with […]

 There are more than 2,000 verses in the Bible that instruct us to take care of the poor and needy, the foreigner, the stranger.
 Beyond donating money, this call challenges us to get to know them, to help where they need help, to value them, to love them.
 This book is an impassioned plea for us to treat them as neighbors.